andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 ### Formulating a hypothesis

-Our hypothesis: when the pod is created, it matches the `restricted` SCC which mutates the pod's containers and adds `securityContext.runAsUser: <ID from project range>`.
-Then, the mutating admission controller injects the new capabilities into the pod's containers.
-After this step, the pod now requires to be `privileged` as it cannot run with the more restrictive set of rules from the `restricted` SCC.
+Our hypothesis: when the pod is created, it first matches the `restricted` SCC which mutates the pod's containers and adds `securityContext.runAsUser: <ID from project range>`.
+Then, the mutating webhook injects the new capabilities into the pod's containers.
+After the pod was modified during the webhook mutation state, the built-in SCC mutating admission plugin is rerun.
+The pod now requires to be assigned the `privileged` SCC as it cannot run with the more restrictive set of rules from the `restricted` SCC.
-Therefore, it is again sent through the SCC mutating admission controller where it is now assigned the `privileged` SCC.
 This would also explain why we do not see the same symptoms when we use the `anyuid` SCC.

 Our hypothesis is backed by [the Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy):
 ~~~